-Fig. 7: Cloud Regime Error Metrics (CREMpd) from William and Webb (2009) applied to those CMIP5 AMIP simulations with the required data in the archive.
+Fig. 12: Cloud Regime Error Metrics (CREMpd) from William and Webb (2009) applied to selected CMIP5 AMIP simulations.
 A perfect score with respect to ISCCP is zero; the dashed red line is an indication of observational uncertainty.
+Note: as daily sea ice concentration (sic) is not available for all models shown, the regridded fields from CanAM4 have been used for all models.

-9.4 Combined Climate Extreme Index
+9.5 Combined Climate Extreme Index